EigenDev/simbi/README.md

     $ simbi run simbi/configs/marti_muller.py --mode gpu --nzones 100 --ad_gamma 1.4
     # or one could do
     $ simbi run marti_muller --mode gpu --nzones 100 --ad_gamma 1.4
+    # or
+    $ simbi run marti-muller --mode gpu --nzones 100 --ad_gamma 1.4
-    # since the entry point is built to recursively search the configs/ folder for valid .py scripts now
+    # since the entry point is built to recursively search the simbi_configs/ folder for valid .py scripts
+    # and dash-cased searches for file matches with underscores
     ```

     where `--mode` is a global command line option available for every